 Is It Good for Certain Conditions?

 The diet promises to lower your cholesterol, help you achieve optimal wellness, increase your energy, and help treat diabetes and other diseases, but actual research is needed to prove these claims.

 Controlling blood sugars with low-glycemic foods and cutting out sugar and refined grains is a formula that should work for most people with diabetes or insulin resistance.

 With the restriction of most processed foods, anyone on a low-sodium diet will find this plan helpful.

 Check with your doctor before starting the diet.

 The Final Word

 Sugar Busters! is a template for healthy eating without counting calories or weighing or measuring portions.
 People who want to curb sugar cravings and clean up their diet will enjoy this adaptable and manageable diet plan.
-It's ideal for anyone who wants a flexible approach to eating healthy that doesn't include counting calories or watching portion sizes.
+It's ideal for anyone who wants a flexible approach to eating healthy that doesn't include counting calories.

-It's not for people who exercise a lot, because they may need more calories, or for anyone who eats out often, because giving up processed foods can be hard at restaurants.
+It's not for people who eat out often, because avoiding processed foods can be hard at restaurants.